ganast/Unity-AssetBundleMadness/README.md

 ## Client API

-The `BundleMadnessClient` class under the `com.ganast.jm.unity.BundleMadness` namespace provides a simple API for accessing remote asset bundles and metadata build and published via this tool.
+The `BundleMadnessClient` class under the `com.ganast.jm.unity.BundleMadness` namespace provides a simple API for accessing remote asset bundles and metadata built and published via this tool.
 A sample scene illustrates various ways for discovering asset bundles and their contents, fetching asset bundles, loading assets and instantiating prefabs, along with some rudimentary caching.
 Some examples follow:

 ### Fetch build contents (via the build manifest)